Recruitment Process

 Probably more than you think!
 When applying for a post outside your own country, those reading your CV may not be familiar with your hospital or the system of nursing in your country.
 That's why it is important to describe your working environment and the duties you carry out at work.

-Luckily, we have an online CV builder to guide you.
+We have an online CV builder to guide you.

 How do I register as a nurse in the UK?